 Thor was a great warrior known for his mighty strength and hostility towards giants.
 Giants were a harmful race and were seen as enemies to the ancient gods of Norse mythology.
 However, Thor was not always hostile.
 He was benevolent to humans and is even seen aiding them in some stories.

 The God of Thunder is often portrayed as a middle-aged man with a red beard and a muscular build.
 Thor was the son of Odin and was sometimes described as a secondary, lesser character compared to him.
-There are stories where Thor acts as the main focus, but they are not as common.
+There are stories where Thor acts as the main focus, but they are not as expected.
 He is comparable to the Roman god Jupiter.

 One of the most famous legends surrounding Thor perfectly showcases his relationship with the giants.
 Thor went fishing with Hymir, a giant, to catch something for breakfast.
-Hymir was successful and caught two whales.
+Hymir was successful and saw two whales.
 Not willing to be one-upped by the giant, Thor fished until he caught Jörmungandr, the serpent that orbits Earth.

 Frej/Frey/Freyr

 Frej was a God of Fertility originating from Norse mythology.
 He was worshipped throughout the region, including in areas of Swedish, Germanic, and Icelandic people.
-They prayed to Frej from the Viking period, approximately 700CE, until the emergency of Christianity.
+They prayed to Frej from the Viking period, approximately 700 CE, until the emergence of Christianity.

 Although many people worshipped Frej, no surviving temples or shrines dedicated to the ancient god have been found during excavations or research.
 These structures are believed to have been built in current-day Sweden and Norway, but unfortunately, no proof has been recovered.

-Frej belonged to the Vanir tribe, a race of Norse gods who battled against Aesir but later reconciled their differences.
+Frej belonged to the Vanir tribe, a race of Norse gods who battled against the Aesir but later reconciled their differences.
 The tribe lived in Asgard and is known for beheading Mimir, as mentioned previously.
 Frej was the son of Njörd and the twin brother of Freyja.
 He symbolised fertility, prosperity, and peace.

 Frej was the personification of summer.
 According to legends, the fairies and elves of Asgard loved Frej, for he was strong and bright like the sun.
 Frej was also a skilled warrior.
 His father, Njörd, appointed him to prevent the Dwarfs of Svartheim from returning to Asgard and interfering with the gods after Odin had banished them.